manifoldco/kubernetes-credentials/README.md

 By using exsiting Kubernetes secrets, we allow you to use the Manifold credentials as secrets.
 We've [provided an example manifest file](_examples/secrets-usage/manifest.yml).

+### Defining secret types

+Kubernetes allows you to set up different types of secrets, such as Opaque, Docker Registry, TLS, ….

+The Manifold CRD allows you to create Opaque and Docker Registry types.
+The Opaque type is the default and is transparant, meaning that all credentials that are available through your custom resource will be loaded as a secret.

+#### Docker Registry

+Using the Docker Registry type it's possible to create a secret which will make it possible to pull images from a private registry.
+This secret type requires you to have the following credentials available:

+- `DOCKER_USERNAME`
+- `DOCKER_EMAIL`
+- `DOCKER_PASSWORD`

+There is the optional `DOCKER_SERVER` if your registry is anything other than Docker Hub.

+We've provided [an example](_examples/docker-registry/manifest.yml) on how to use the `docker-registry` secret type.

 ## Installation

 ### Setting up the controller